Table of Contents

 You can also give a boost to your perceived persuasiveness, truthfulness, sincerity, and credibility just by mutual eye gazing3.

-Interestingly, certain personality traits were found to relate to more mutual gazing—namely, extraversion, agreeableness, and openness3.
+Interestingly, certain personality traits were found to relate to more mutual gazing—namely, extroversion, agreeableness, and openness3.

 How to Use it: Increase your eye gaze to bond.
 However, make sure to glance away occasionally, since too much eye contact can be seen as threatening and make people feel uncomfortable.